aydinmercan/bearssl-rs/bearssl-sys/README.md

 * `bundled`: Build and link statically BearSSL.
 Needs a working C compiler and autoenables some sensible flags for the build target.
 * `dont-assume-size_t-equals-uintptr_t`: Use libc's `size_t` instead of `usize`.
 Should only needed when `sizeof(uintptr_t) != sizeof(size_t)`.

-## Misc.

-Once `core::ffi` types are stable, the bindings can and should be dependency-free for platforms where `dont-assume-size_t-equals-uintptr_t` isn't required.

 ## License

 This repository is licensed under the BSD-3-Clause.
 Please refer to `LICENSE` and